joshhornby/joshhornby.github.io/_posts/2025-08-11-getting-in-the-room-at-remote-company.md

 These tend to form around critical projects, not titles.
 The trick is to notice where blockers are surfacing and where people are spending their energy.
 That's usually where the real decisions are made.

 But here's where remote is different: "the room" is rarely a fixed place.
 Sometimes it's not a room at all it's a Google Doc that spirals into a decision while you're asleep, or a passing Slack thread that quietly becomes the next project.
-Sometimes you won't even know you were in the room until later, when your idea circles back to you, filtered through three people and attached to something else.
+Sometimes you won't even know you were in the room until later, when your idea circles back to you, filtered through three people, and attached to something else.

 Influence is cumulative and mostly invisible.
 If you keep showing up, making things clearer, reducing friction for others, the invites start to arrive before you even need to ask.